Henri François d'Aguesseau: Political career

 D'Aguesseau retired to his estate, where he passed five years of which he always spoke with delight.
 The Scriptures, which he read and compared in various languages, and the jurisprudence of his own and other countries, formed the subjects of his more serious studies; the rest of his time was devoted to philosophy, literature and gardening.
 From these occupations he was recalled to court by the advice of Cardinal Fleury in 1727, and on 15 August was named chancellor for the third time, but the seals were not restored to him till ten years later.
 During these years he endeavoured to mediate in the disputes between the court and the parlement.

 When he was at last reinstated in office, he completely withdrew from all political affairs, and devoted himself entirely to his duties as chancellor and to the achievement of those reforms which had long occupied his thoughts.
 He aimed, as others had tried before him, to draw up in a single code all the laws of France, but was unable to accomplish his task.
 Besides some important enactments regarding donations, testaments and successions, he introduced various regulations for improving the forms of procedure, for ascertaining the limits of jurisdictions and for effecting a greater uniformity in the execution of the laws throughout the several provinces.
 These reforms constitute an epoch in the history of French jurisprudence, and have placed the name of d'Aguesseau in the same rank with those of L'Hôpital and Lamoignon - indeed he stands with them as one of the seven large statues that overlook the chamber of the French Senate in the Luxembourg Palace.
 As a magistrate also he was so conscientious that the duc de Saint-Simon in his Mémoirs complained that he spent too much time over the cases that came before him.

 Retirement and death

 In 1750, when upwards of eighty-two years of age, d'Aguesseau retired from the duties without giving up the rank of chancellor.
 He died on 5 February 1751.

 Family

 His grandson, Henri Cardin Jean Baptiste, Marquis d'Aguesseau (1746–1826), was advocate-general in the parlement of Paris and deputy in the Estates-General.
-Under the Consulate he became president of the court of appeal and later minister at Copenhaaen.
+Under the Consulate he became president of the court of appeal and later minister at Copenhagen.
 He was elected to the French Academy in 1787.

 His granddaughter Henriette Anne Louise d'Aguesseau was the mother-in-law of the Marquis de La Fayette.
 The present Duke of Noailles is a descendant of Henri François through his granddaughter who was executed in the revolution.